iulianraduat/azuracast-k8s/README.md

 If you want to use it in a different namespace then just add "-n &lt;namespace&gt;" as argument to kubectl call.

 You need to use a proxy in front of it (like nginx) to redirect to the exposed port on k8s node.
-To find the port just check the "Internal Endpoints" of the service "azuracast".
+To find the mapped port for port 80 just check the "Internal Endpoints" of the service "azuracast" or run `kubectl get svc` from the shell of the server running the cluster.

 Please configure your stations to stream via http so you do not need to use one port per station.